 Being a real estate agent is the perfect job for a “people-person.”
 It involves excellent listening skills and the ability to communicate effectively.
-Real estate is a quick moving business.
+Real estate is a quick-moving business.
 Things are changing all the time.
 Your agent should respond to calls or emails promptly (within 12-24 hours.)
+It’s not unrealistic to expect some response to your question within 1-2 hours.
+These days, most agents have instant access to their emails and phone messages.
 Buying a home is a process that involves a lot of time and money, and if you and your agent can’t communicate efficiently, it could end up costing you more of both.
-These days, most agents have instant access to their emails and messages on their phones.
-It’s not unrealistic to expect some response to your question within 1-2 hours.

-A good way to avoid this problem is stating your expectations up front.
-Find out your agent’s preferred method of communication and make yours known as well.
-Specifically lay out what your communication expectations are.
+An excellent way to avoid this problem is by stating your expectations upfront.
+Find out your agent’s preferred method of communication and make yours known.
+Specifically, lay out what your communication expectations are.
 It’s time to give your agent the boot if poor communication becomes a habit.

-Maybe you’ve explicitly told your agent you need a pet-friendly apartment and they keep showing you residences that aren’t.
-Perhaps you’ve made it clear that your growing family needs five bedrooms and everything he/she has been showing you has three.
+Maybe you’ve explicitly told your agent you need a pet-friendly apartment, and they keep showing you residences that aren’t.
+Perhaps you’ve made it clear that your growing family needs five bedrooms, and everything they have offered you has three.
 Real estate agents know that buying a home means compromise.
-They know that sometimes your dream home doesn’t have all of the things you think it needs.
+They know that sometimes your dream home doesn’t have everything you think it needs.
 But there are also deal breakers in every circumstance.

-An agent who is oblivious to or ignoring your requirements may not be a good match.
-Make sure your requirements for a home are realistic.
-Real estate agents’ aren’t miracle workers.
-In a situation where your agent still can’t present you with acceptable options, it could be another sign that your agent isn’t a good fit.
+An agent oblivious to or ignoring your requirements may not be a good match.
+Make sure your needs for a home are realistic.
+Real estate agents aren’t miracle workers.
+If your agent still can’t present you with acceptable options, it could signify that your agent isn’t a good fit.

-The whole reason you hired an agent is that you want to work with someone who knows more about the market than you do.
-If your questions seem to overwhelm them, or they’re always giving you the wrong information, they may not be of much help.
+You hired an agent because you want to work with someone who knows more about the market than you.
+If your questions seem to overwhelm them, or they’re constantly giving you the wrong information, they may not be of much help.
 These questions should be easy for an agent to answer:

-- How long have you been a buyer’s agent for?
+- How long have you been a buyer’s agent?

 - How many homes have you bought or sold in this area?

-- What it your strategy to meet my needs?
+- What is your strategy to meet my needs?

 - If I choose to work with your lender, how would you two work together?